Mera Peak is widely-regarded as the highest trekking peak in Nepal.

 How difficult is the Mera Peak trek?

-The Mera Peak trek is considered an moderately difficult trekking peak.
+The Mera Peak trek is considered a moderately difficult trekking peak.
 Slopes rarely exceed 40 degrees and you will be told everything you need to know prior to climbing the actual peak.
 Saying this, a very good level of fitness is required and experience of trekking at high altitude is recommended, as the trek is both long and often through heavy snow.

-Is altitude sickness a risk?
+Is altitude sickness a risk on the Mera Peak trek?

-The Mera Peak Trek ascends to some high altitude points.
-At its highest point, Mera Peak, you will reach an altitude of 6,476 meters (21,250 feet).
-There are steep section on this trek where you will ascend very rapidly.
+Altitude sickness is a risk on the Mera Peak Trek as it ascends to some high-altitude points.
+At its highest point, Mera Peak summit, you will reach an altitude of 6,476 meters (21,250 feet).
+There are steep sections on this trek where you will ascend very rapidly.
+It's important to have a clear understanding of the risks associated with high altitude trekking, and how the body acclimatises to high altitude.